FocusMental discomfort when faced with contradictory information

 - Teaching is … provoking and managing cognitive discomfort

-CommentaryCritiques of Cognitive Dissonance tend to be focused on methodological issues related to experimental design, operationalization, and/or measurement.
-Cognitive Dissonance is often used for analyzing consumer behavior and for marketing strategy.
+CommentaryCritiques of Cognitive Dissonance Theory tend to be focused on methodological issues related to experimental design, operationalization, and/or measurement.
+Cognitive Dissonance Theory is often used for analyzing consumer behavior and for marketing strategy.
 The notion is sometimes critiqued as an uncritical modernization of:

 - Aporia – a Greek word having to do with puzzlement, being perplexed, at an impasse, or raising doubts, in the context of teaching, Aporia typically refers to modes of engagement that prompt the learner to question assumptions and conclusions.